RenderToolbox/RenderToolbox4/README.md

 ```

 # About
 RenderToolbox4 is released under the MIT License.
-Please see LICENSE.txt for details.
+Please see LICENSE file for details.

 RenderToolbox4 Copyright (c) 2012-2016 The RenderToolbox4 Team.
  - [About Us](https://github.com/RenderToolbox3/RenderToolbox4/wiki/wiki/About-Us)